Deep Neural Network Approximation Theory: Approximation with Dictionaries

 In nonlinear approximation, we consider best $M$-term approximation, which replaces ${\cal H}_{M}$ by the set $\Sigma_{M}$ consisting of all elements $g \in {\cal H}$ that can be expressed as

-where $\Lambda \subset \N$ is a set of indices with $|\Lambda| \le M$.
+where $\Lambda \subseteq \N$ is a set of indices with $|\Lambda| \le M$.
 Note that, in contrast to ${\cal H}_{M}$, the set $\Sigma_{M}$ is not a linear space as a linear combination of two elements in $\Sigma_{M}$ will, in general, need $2M$ terms in its representation by the $e_{k}$.
 Analogous to $E_{M}$, we define the error of best $M$-term approximation

 The key difference between linear and nonlinear approximation resides in the fact that in nonlinear approximation, we can choose the $M$ elements $e_k$ participating in the approximation of $f$ freely from the entire orthonormal basis whereas in linear approximation we are constrained to the first $M$ elements.
 A classical example for linear approximation is the approximation of periodic functions by the Fourier series elements corresponding to the $M$ lowest frequencies (assuming natural ordering of the dictionary).
-This approach clearly leads to poor approximation if the signal under consideration consists of high-frequency components.
-In contrast, in nonlinear approximation one would seek the $M$ frequencies that yield the smallest approximation error.
+This approach clearly leads to poor approximation if the function under consideration consists of high-frequency components.
+In contrast, in nonlinear approximation we would seek the $M$ frequencies that yield the smallest approximation error.
 In summary, it is clear that (nonlinear) best $M$-term approximation can achieve smaller approximation error than linear $M$-term approximation.

-We shall consider nonlinear approximation in arbitrary, possibly redundant, dictionaries, i.e., in frames \cite{Morgenshtern-Boelcskei-2012}.
-Specifically, let $\cC$ be a compact set of functions in $L^2(\Omega)$, henceforth referred to as \emph{function class}, and consider a countable family of functions $\mathcal{D}:=(\varphi_i)_{i \in \N} \subset L^2(\Omega)$, termed \emph{dictionary}.
-We consider the {\em best $M$-term approximation error} of $f \in \cC$ in $\mathcal{D}$ defined as follows.
+We shall consider nonlinear approximation in arbitrary, possibly redundant, dictionaries, i.e., in frames \cite{Morgenshtern-Boelcskei-2012}, and will exclusively be interested in the case $\mathcal{H}=L^2(\Omega)$, in particular the approximation error will be measured in terms of $L^2(\Omega)$-norm.
+Specifically, let $\cC$ be a set of functions in $L^2(\Omega)$ and consider a countable family of functions $\mathcal{D}:=(\varphi_i)_{i \in \N} \subseteq L^2(\Omega)$, termed \emph{dictionary}.